The 2 Deadly "P's" of Financial Decisions

 If you leave decisions until the last second when procrastinating, or give up in analysis paralysis and just choose "something" because you're sick of researching for hours on end and don't feel like you're coming to a conclusion, you run the risk of making a hasty decision based more on emotion than on logic or reason.

 This phenomenon can be called becoming extinct by instinct.
 You "go with your gut" because you have no energy to analyze and research any longer, so you go by what "feels" right.
-Do you really want to be making financial decisions under the context of having so little time left or being so stressed that you haven't done anything so far that you just...pull the trigger on solution just to alleviate the anxiety?
+Do you really want to be making financial decisions under the context of having so little time left or being so stressed that you haven't done anything so far that you just...pull the trigger on a solution just to alleviate the anxiety?

 I've seen people leave a 401(k) rollover until the last second, finally just hurrying and checking a box on the distribution form given to them by their old employer - just to find out that they now have to navigate the complicated rollover rules.
 I've seen people go buy the first life insurance policy their agent pitches to them because they can't imagine taking any longer than they already have to get coverage.